What Is an Intelligent Personality?

 Researchers have also derived this general factor of personality from other personality inventories besides the Big Five.
 Because the Big Five is currently the most well-established trait model, it is the one that I will focus upon here.

 © Scott McGreal.
 Please do not reproduce without permission.
 Brief excerpts may be quoted as long as a link to the original article is provided.
-If you are viewing this article on any site other than Psychology Today it has been ripped off without my consent.
+If you are viewing this post on any site other than Psychology Today, it has been ripped off without my consent.